samuelhbne/proxy-xray/README.md

 Please replace "amd64" with the arch match the current box accordingly.
 Other supported platforms:

-- "arm64" for arm64v8 platforms, Raspberry Pi with Ubuntu-arm64 running, AWS A1, t4g instances etc.
+- "arm64" for arm64v8 platforms, Support Raspberry Pi with Ubuntu-arm64 running, and AWS A1, t4g instances etc.
-- "arm" for arm32v7 platforms, most Raspberry-Pi releases (except Pi1 and Pi-zero) with Raspbian running.
+- "arm" for arm32v7 platforms, Support most Raspberry-Pi releases (except Pi1 and Pi-zero) with Raspbian running.

 ### NOTE2